My original BMW oiler was supplied free of charge by Tutoro.

 The benefits of a chain oiler are greatest on a long trip covering big mileages.
 A bulky aerosol won’t last and you don’t have to prop up your bike and get on your knees every morning to give the chain a squirt.
 I topped up my Tutoro and left for Morocco with a 200ml bottle of oil.

 All went well until I had to give someone a lift off a mountain pass one evening when things turned a bit epic.
 Because there were no pillion footrests on my Xbike, her feet flailed around and knocked the reservoir about, losing its cap and contents.
 A flush out with petrol and an oil bottle cap with a bit of inner tube worked for the rest of the trip.
 That’s what I mean about simple, in the field repairability.
 I came back with Morocco with the reservoir half full.

 Pictured left is the same type of unit fitted with a little more know-how to my Kawasaki Versys.
-I then took the unit off that bike and put it on the CB500X (right) and plan to fit what bits I’ve lying around to my latest adv project.
-More about that – as they say – later.
+I then took the unit off that bike and put it on the CB500X (right) and fitted what bits I had lying around to my XSR700 Scrambler.

 I should have remembered that the anchor plate or helix they offer are both useful devices to keep the forked nozzle in position, biting the sprocket at ‘7 o’clock’, especially on rough roads and tracks.
 Tbh, I expected a stone to knock off my nozzle much sooner than it did.
 Instead, the hammering regularly twisted the nozzle arms out of position on their forked mount attached to the delivery hose, and by the end of my third lap one nozzle arm was MiA.
 I plugged it up with a twig and pointed the remaining ‘single feed’ nozzle arm onto the chain (below).
 If the forked nozzle was a single piece, this would not be a problem.